ibm-cloud-architecture/tutorial-vpc-3tier-networking/UI.md

 ## Create Web Tier VPC Instance

 In this section we will create and configure a VPC load balancer for the web application tier.
-For more information on configuration of load Balancers (listerners, back-end pools, etc.) see [Using Load Balancers for VPC](https://cloud.ibm.com/docs/infrastructure/vpc-network?topic=vpc-network---beta-using-load-balancers-in-ibm-cloud-vpc#--beta-using-load-balancers-in-ibm-cloud-vpc)
+For more information on configuration of load Balancers (listeners, back-end pools, etc.) see [Using Load Balancers for VPC](https://cloud.ibm.com/docs/vpc-on-classic-network?topic=vpc-on-classic-network---using-load-balancers-in-ibm-cloud-vpc)

 ### Create the Load Balancer